Autism Psychosis Features

 Autism spectrum disorders and psychosis

-Comorbid disorders like depression, anxiety, and attention-deficit/hyperactivity disorder (ADHD) can be common within the autism spectrum.
-One study published in The European Journal of Psychiatry suggested that a significant number of adults with ASD and ADHD may experience psychosis, potentially indicating "the existence of a shared etiology between neurodevelopmental and psychotic disorders."
+Comorbid disorders (two or more chronic conditions that occur in the same person at the same time) like depression, anxiety, and attention-deficit/hyperactivity disorder (ADHD) can be common within the autism spectrum.
+One study published in The European Journal of Psychiatry suggested that a significant number of adults with autism spectrum disorders and ADHD may experience psychosis, suggesting that neurodevelopmental disorders and psychotic disorders may have similar causes.

-The overlap between ASD and schizophrenia spectrum disorders
+The overlap between autism spectrum disorders and schizophrenia spectrum disorders

 Schizophrenia spectrum disorders generally include schizophrenia, schizoaffective disorder, and schizotypal personality disorder.
-Theories suggest that multiple genes may be implicated in both ASD and schizophrenia spectrum disorders (SSDs).
+Some theories suggest that autism spectrum disorders and schizophrenia spectrum disorders (SSDs) may be influenced the same genes.

 A middle aged man sits hunched over in a chair while talking to the male therapist sitting across from his during a therapy session.